-The Citizen Literary Fellowship is a paid, comprehensive fellowship over ten months designed to support a person who is interested in learning more about the publishing industry through an introductory, hands-on experience.
-It is intended to attract candidates who otherwise would not have access to publishing, and to therefore increase the diversity and inclusivity of the industry.
+The Citizen Literary Fellowship is a paid, comprehensive ten-month fellowship designed to support a person who is interested in learning more about the publishing industry through an introductory, hands-on experience.
+Through substantial project-based work in the editorial and marketing/publicity departments, the fellow will gain a broad base in publishing and be prepared to launch or further a career in the field.
 We are flexible regarding the educational background of the candidate, but this position is not intended for those attending school full time.

 This fellowship is grounded in our belief that while diversity in the books and authors we publish is vital, it is equally important that the people publishing these books reflect that diversity.
+As a result, the Fellowship is intended to attract candidates who otherwise would not have access to publishing, and to therefore increase the diversity and inclusivity of the industry.
 Throughout the year, the fellow will receive active coaching and encouragement from the whole Graywolf team.
 Our hope is that this fellowship will serve as a doorway to a successful career in publishing or a related literary field.

 Key editorial responsibilities may include:

-· Reading and writing reports on manuscripts under consideration.
+- Reading and writing reports on manuscripts under consideration.

-· Soliciting endorsements and drafting catalog copy for forthcoming books.
+- Soliciting endorsements and drafting catalog copy for forthcoming books.

-· Reading print and online magazines to discover emerging writers.
+- Reading print and online magazines to discover emerging writers.

 Key marketing responsibilities may include:

-· Researching and contacting new sales, media, and advertising outlets, including those that reach diverse communities.
+- Researching and contacting new sales, media, and advertising outlets, including those that reach diverse communities.

-· Assisting with author events and tour publicity/promotion.
+- Assisting with author events and tour publicity/promotion.

-· Assisting with the development of backlist marketing.
+- Assisting with the development of backlist marketing.

-· Assisting with creation, production, and distribution of seasonal Graywolf catalogs.
+- Assisting with creation, production, and distribution of seasonal Graywolf catalogs.

-· Assisting with the Graywolf web site, as needed.
+- Assisting with the Graywolf website, as needed.